-Marks, Lawrence E. Pierce Foundation, New Haven, Connecticut.
+Marks, Lawrence E. The John B. Pierce Laboratory, New Haven, Connecticut.

 - Related Primary Literature